Milestone-Proposal:Development of the Field Programmable Gate Array

 What features set this work apart from similar achievements?

-FPGAs included both programmable logic and interconnect.
-In stark contrast to PLDs, whose architecture limited them to hundreds of gates of equivalent logic, FPGA's programmable interconnect permitted them to scale with semiconductor process scaling to millions of gates.
+PLD architecture was limited to dozens of logic functions, and hundreds of gates of equivalent logic.
+In contrast, FPGA's programmable interconnect permitted semiconductor process scaling to millions of gates.

-Programmable interconnect enabled the inclusion of additional types of logic blocks, including memory, arithmetic, ADC, transceivers, microprocessors, and AI/ML fabric.
+Indeed, further work to scale up PLD architecture introduced programmable interconnect.
+Programmable interconnect enabled the inclusion of additional types of logic blocks over time, including memory, arithmetic, ADC, transceivers, microprocessors, and AI/ML fabric.

 Why was the achievement successful and impactful?